How to Create a Style Guide for Your Business: What Worked at Wix

 04. And the guide goes on

-A good set of guidelines grows with the brand, and the writers, using them.
+A good set of guidelines grows with the business you started, the brand, and the writers, using them.
 By getting everyone involved in writing a style guide, we created a great document that we use every day.
 And we keep adding to it, changing it where necessary and using our critical analysis skills to challenge it.
 Why?
 Because a style guide has to be an organic part of a brand.

 Brands grow — and as they grow, they change.
 Our Style Guide does too.
 And for those writers, content managers and brand specialists who are considering creating a set of guidelines, it may be valuable to create a style guide that’s organic and that can grow with the company, the writer base and the brand.